mholtkamp/octave/Documentation/Development/Platforms/3DS/Screens.md

 - Querying screen dimensions and current screen index for adaptive UI
 - Independent scene graphs, physics, and node hierarchies per world

+## Editor 3DS Preview Filtering

+### How It Works

+During Play-In-Editor, all scenes live in a single shared game world.
+The 3DS Preview panel renders this world twice (once per screen), using `mTargetScreenFilter` on the Renderer to filter nodes by their `mTargetScreen` property at the scene-root level.

+The filter is applied in `GatherDrawData()`: when `mTargetScreenFilter >= 0`, direct children of the world root whose `GetTargetScreen()` does not match the filter are skipped entirely (including their whole subtree of 3D nodes and widgets).

+On actual 3DS hardware, the two worlds are already separate, so the filter acts as a safety net (set to `screenIndex` via `SUPPORTS_SECOND_SCREEN`).

+### Scene Panel Screen Filter

+The Scene Panel includes a **Screen Filter** combo dropdown with three options:

+- **All Screens** (default) -- shows all nodes in both the hierarchy and viewport
+- **Top Screen** -- only shows subtrees whose root has `mTargetScreen == 0`
+- **Bottom Screen** -- only shows subtrees whose root has `mTargetScreen == 1`

+This filter affects:
+- The scene hierarchy tree (subtrees are hidden)
+- The editor viewport (via `mTargetScreenFilter` in `GatherDrawData()`)

+During PIE, the viewport filter is disabled (shows everything), but the 3DS Preview panel still applies per-screen filtering.

+### Target Screen Property

+Set `mTargetScreen` on scene root nodes to control which 3DS screen the subtree renders on.
+The convention matches `FindSceneForScreen()`: root children with `GetTargetScreen() == 0` are top-screen, `1` are bottom-screen.

+### UIDocument Interaction

+When a UIDocument is mounted to a widget via `UIDocument::Mount()`, the entire widget tree inherits the parent's `mTargetScreen` value.
+This ensures consistency even though the scene-root subtree filter already handles rendering.

 ## Key Source Files

 | File | Contents |